Faculty and Staff Councils and Committees

 The Strategic Enrollment Management Committee manages the policies, activities, and practices related to the students’ enrollment and retention.
 The committee serves the best interests of the students and the school, and is focusing on ensuring the predictable enrollment and retention pattern; accessible comprehensive support of the learners; continuous faculty and stuff professional development; and consistent alignment of all enrollment and retention practices with the mission of the College, the Strategic Plan of the School, and HEPC regulations.
 The advising and management of the current practices the institution’s related to the enrollment and retention is also an important part of the committee work.

-Co-Chairs: Tami Alfred and Mary Jean McIntosh
+Co-Chairs: Tami Alfred and TBD

 David Barnhardt